Transitioning from T3-only to natural desiccated thyroid…or vice versa

 Since one grain of NDT is approximately equal to 25 mcg T3, we drop the one grain, allowing several days to go by since the T4 in NDT is still converting to T3, then make it up with 25 mcg T3 at the same time we were taking it.
 And etc.

 In relation to doing the CT3M (the use of T3 in the wee morning hours to bring up the morning cortisol)

 The first thing to understand is that many do NOT have to be on “all” T3 to be successful with the T3CM method of treating low cortisol, we’ve noticed.
 So when a patient states he or she has a strong reason to exchange some of the NDT to T3, they try using T3 just for their CM dose and maintaining NDT during the day.

-Or, if patients are exchanging a daytime dose from NDT to T3, they drop the NDT one grain in half, wait approx. a week or less for some of the conversion of T4 to T3 to start dropping, then replace the half grain with approx. 10 mcg T3, then add more as needed every few days until up to approx. 25 mg T3 as a replacement for the one grain NDT that is dropped.
+Or, if patients are exchanging a daytime dose from NDT to T3, they drop the NDT one grain in half, wait approx. several days for some of the conversion of T4 to T3 to start dropping, then replace the half grain with approx. 12.5 mcg T3, then add more as needed every few days until up to approx. 25 mg T3 as a replacement for the one grain NDT that is dropped.
 It’s all very individual and you have to monitor yourself by your symptoms.
 Keep in touch with your doctor.

 IMPORTANT: the above is not a precise process.
 It’s approximate.
 We do recommend staying in touch with a doctor as you go through the switch, just in case.